 “I was feeling fine when I took my first test.
 When I saw the results, I thought, ‘Wow, how can I not have any Lactobacillus down there yet I’ve always felt fine, and never had symptoms of an infection?’”
 Christine recalls.

 The biggest concern was knowing that her vaginal community state type was similar to those associated with infertility and increased risk of preterm birth [7-9].
-With her first IVF embryo transfer around the corner and hopes for a successful pregnancy, Christine looked to her Tiny Health action plan for next steps.
+With her first IVF embryo transfer around the corner and hopes for a successful pregnancy, Christine looked to her Tiny Health action plan for her next steps.

 Christine’s action plan recommended a specific Lactobacillus probiotic containing two strains known to help shift the vaginal community.
 She started on the recommended probiotic two weeks before her IVF transfer.
 Christine and Ben were overjoyed when they learned that their first IVF transfer was a success: they were pregnant!